 AP courses are available for students in grades 10, 11 and 12 here at Stamford, and students take AP exams at the end of the course in early May, measuring their mastery of college-level work.
 Rated 1-5, a score of 3 or higher on an AP exam can typically earn students college credit and/or placement into advanced courses in college in the USA-universities have different interpretation policies.
-For the exam-based university entrance systems (i.e., UK, Netherlands, Australia), AP exams can be taken instead.
-They are the equivalent of A-Levels.
+For exam-based university entrance systems (i.e., UK, Netherlands, Australia), AP courses are recommended.